DeepanshuSarawagi/Terraform/13-Terraform-Cloud-And-Enterprise/README.md

 - Can automatically initiate terraform runs.
 - Makes code review easier by automatically predicting how PRs will affect infrastructure.
 - Publishing new versions of private TF module is as easy as pushing a tag to the modules' repository.

+## Terraform Private Module Registry

+Terraform cloud's private module registry helps you share Terraform modules across your organization.

+It includes support for modules versioning, a searchable and filterable list of available modules and a configuration designer to help build workspace faster.

+It works much like public module registry.

+## Terraform Sentinel

+Sentinel is an embedded policy-as-code framework integrated with hashicorp enterprise products.
+It enabled fine-grained logic-based policy decisions, and can be extended to use information from external sources.